 Carter-style picking can be thought of as a blend of rhythm and lead.
 It is a technique named after Maybelle Carter of the Carter Family, who popularized this style in the group's recordings in the 1930's.
 Carter-style is characterized by playing the melody notes on the bass strings and rhythmic fills on the treble strings.
 This lets the guitar perform as both a lead instrument and rhythm instrument at the same time.

 Carter-style is often heard in slower songs like ballads and in old-timey songs.
 It also works well in introductions and endings.
-For more information about Carter-style picking, visit our Study Tune pages.
-They include a short tutorial on how to play this style.
+For more information about Carter-style picking, visit our Study Tune pages for Wildwood Flower and Arkansas Traveler.
+Both include tutorials on how to learn this style.